JoeLorenzoMontano/degreed-take-home/README.md

 - Blazor Server
 - Bootstrap for UI styling
 - HttpClient for API communication
+- Redis for caching search results
 - Docker and Docker Compose for containerization

+## Caching with Redis

+The application uses Redis as a caching layer to improve performance:

+- **Cache Strategy**: Search results are cached for 15 minutes to reduce API calls
+- **Cache Keys**: Generated based on search term, page number, and page size
+- **Fallback Mechanism**: Application works without Redis if it's not available
+- **Redis Configuration**:
+  - Automatically configured in Docker environment
+  - Local development setup included in appsettings.json
+  - Data persistence enabled with volume mounting
+  - Cache invalidation occurs automatically after 15 minutes